S.O.S. Eisberg: Production

 The film was based on Alfred Wegener's Greenland expedition.
 The Danish government, which banned film production in Greenland, allowed the production to film in Greenland under the protection of Knud Rasmussen.
 Fritz Loewe and Ernst Sorge, two members of the ill-fated expedition, served as technical consultants.

 Arnold Fanck wanted Elly Beinhorn to play Ellen, but Universal selected Leni Riefenstahl to capitalize off of the success of The White Hell of Pitz Palu.
-This was the first American film that Riefenstahl starred in and.
+This was the first American film that Riefenstahl starred in.

 Production started under the working title of Iceland.
 Prior to principal photography, pre-production development and location shooting took a year.
 Fanck became engaged to Elizabeth Kind on 2 May 1932, and brought her with him as a script supervisor.
 Fanch, Kind, Paul Kohner, Zoltan Kegl, Werner Klingler, and Gibson Gowland left Copenhagen for Greenland on 20 May, and arrived at Uummannaq three weeks later. $350,000 was spent shooting 350,000 feet of film, around 60 hours.
 The interiors shot were filmed in a Berlin studio.

 A total of 38 men and women, three polar bears and two sea lions of the Hagenbeck circus making up the crew of the S.O.S.
 Eisberg boarded the Borodino at the end of June 1932.
-Filming was especially arduous with "Leni Riefenstahl, whose life he (Fanck) had often put in danger", after her repeated swimming in frigid waters, had to leave the production, "before the others, to be hospitalized in Copenhagen".
+Filming was especially arduous with "Leni Riefenstahl, whose life he (Fanck) had often put in danger", after her repeated swimming in frigid waters, having to leave the production, "before the others, to be hospitalized in Copenhagen".

 None of the film's actors had doubles and actors endured extreme cold and performed dangerous stunts.
 Udet almost died when his plane's engine lost power and crashed at the base of an iceberg.
 Udet was rescued by the Inuit, but minutes later, the iceberg which was supporting some of the crew crumbled to bits, casting men and equipment into the water below.
 The production unit ship anchored nearby was so shaken by the event that it nearly capsized, throwing people on board the deck into the water.
 All were rescued, but considerable sound equipment was destroyed."
 One member of the crew was lost for six days before being found, five people were burned, and two airplanes crashed.

 Although "conceived and started by Germans", S.O.S.
 Eisberg was "turned over to Universal when the originators were unable to carry it through."
 Tay Garnett was sent to Germany by Carl Laemmle to salvage the film.
 Garnett decided to make the film seven reels long, but needed a story and only found 30 minutes of the footage to be usable.
 Edwin H. Knopf was hired to write a script around the footage that was shot.
 Garnett and Fanck filmed additional scenes in Switzerland, which were silent so that Udet and Riefenstahl could dub over in English.
 The score for the film was composed by Paul Dessau and performed by the Berlin Symphony Orchestra.

 The highlights of the action included air crashes; the aircraft in S.O.S.
 Eisberg were: